kamilrogala/jsLang/README.md

 ```
 <html lang="en">
 ```
 But remember that some of your guests can have browsers without JavaScript- like Google Bot.
-So... the best way is to mak this like this:
+So... the best way is to make this like this:
 ```
 <p data-jslang-txt="1">Fallback text when browser not support JavaScript for paragraph</p>
 ```